 Under the immediate direction of the Sheriff, the Jail Captain is responsible for the effective, lawful, safe and economical operation of the detention center and staff.
-Constructed in late 2001, the Rice County Detention Center is a 72 bed, state of the art – computer controlled detention facility containing several status specific holding cells; including four general population pods, one female housing pod, detoxification/holding cells, medical/isolation, male and female work release and two maximum security/segregation units.
+Constructed in late 2001, the Rice County Detention Center is a 72 bed, state of the art – computer controlled detention facility containing several status specific holding cells; including four general population pods, one female housing pod, detoxification/holding cells, medical/isolation and two maximum security/segregation units.
 There are approximately 12 full-time detention officers who are tasked with the day to day operations and responsibilities of inmate housing procedures, which include; booking and release, property tracking, medication line, visitation management, transport operations and facility security.

 Civil and Records Division: